 - The Activation Wizard captures additional information to the log for improved diagnosis of customer problems.

 - And, NimPro is now available on both the Windows and Macintosh platforms!

 Introducing NimPro 2.0 (07/15/2020) & NimPro for Mac 2.0 (1/27/2021)

-NimPro 2.0 is the product of years of development.
-Here is a sample of the most important new features:
+NimPro 2.0, on Windows and the Macintosh, is the product of years of development.
+Here is a brief tour of the most important advancements since NimPro 1.2.

 - MathML: NimPro reads MathML documents and automatically transforms the math into the correct DBT styles and codes for braille output, producing both UEB Math and Nemeth Code.
 The full suite of NimPro Wizards and editing capabilities is available to prepare your math documents.